LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 As discussed earlier, the first step is to discover other agents and get their agent cards.
 Once it's done, your agent will be able to communicate with other agents and create tasks.
-Those tasks will need to be managed by the agents and for that there are various statuses.
+Those tasks will need to be managed by the agents and for that there are various states.
 Let's see them in action.
 In the following step, it will be assumed to have 2 agents.
 The first agent will be used a client and we will call it `Neo`.
 The second agent will be used as a server and we will call it `Smith`.

-// TODO add terminal state info

 ### Happy flow

 The first step is to submit a task.
 In this scenario, `Neo` will send a task to `Smith`.
-Once `Smith` receives the task and accepts it, it will set the status to `SUBMITTED`.
+Once `Smith` receives the task and accepts it, it will set the state to `SUBMITTED`.

-Once `Smith` starts working on the task, he will update the status to `WORKING`.
+Once `Smith` starts working on the task, he will update the state to `WORKING`.

 At some point, `Smith` might realize he needs more information from `Neo` to complete the task.
-In that case, it will update the status to 'INPUT REQUIRED' and send a message to `Neo` asking for more information.
+In that case, it will update the state to 'INPUT REQUIRED' and send a message to `Neo` asking for more information.

-If `Neo` responds with the required information, `Smith` will update the status back to `WORKING` and continue working on the task.
+If `Neo` responds with the required information, `Smith` will update the state back to `WORKING` and continue working on the task.

 This interaction is key in the protocol since it shows that the agents are not working just as a client-server solution but can really interact and collaborate with each other.

-At some point, we can imagine that `Smith` will have completed his work, update the status to `COMPLETED` and send a message to `Neo` with the result of his work.
+At some point, we can imagine that `Smith` will have completed his work, update the state to `COMPLETED` and send a message to `Neo` with the result of his work.
 This result is what A2A calls an Artifact.
 An artifact is the result of a task it might contain multiple parts with different type of data (text,audio,image,...) giving us multimodal returns.

 You can see here a diagram illustrating the happy flow.